 Treatment should be reserved for women with histologically confirmed HSIL (CIN2/3) or AIS, except for women requiring diagnostic excisional biopsy.

-REC7.12: Biopsy prior to ablative treatment
+Consensus-based recommendation REC7.12: Biopsy prior to ablative treatment

 Women should have a cervical biopsy prior to any ablative treatment.